Forest-Economics-Goettingen/optimLanduse/README.md

 The resulting optimized farm composition (Fig. 2) corresponds to Fig. 3 (![f_u=2](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;f_u%3D2 "f_u=2"))
 in Gosling et al. (2020).
-It can be seen that the farm composition that best fulfills all 10 indicators (i.e. the multi-functional portfolio) is dominated by silvopasture and forest.
+It can be seen that the farm composition that best contributes to all 10 indicators (i.e. the multi-functional portfolio) is dominated by silvopasture and forest.
 According to Gosling et al. (2020), this reveals the potential of agroforestry to serve as a compromise solution to fulfill multiple ecological and economic functions.
 Recently, however, the average farm portfolio of the surveyed farms was mainly composed of pasture and cropland with only a small share of forest (14%).
-This reveals that not all of the selected objectives (and their weights) currently drive farmers’ land-cover decisions.
+This reveals that not all of the selected objectives (and their weights) currently drive farmer’s land-cover decisions.
 The optimization approach can then be used to dive deeper into the effect of different goals on the resulting optimized land-cover composition and the effects of uncertainty.